alecthomas/chroma/README.md

 - `TabWidth(width)` - Set the rendered tab width, in characters.
 - `WithLineNumbers()` - Render line numbers (style with `LineNumbers`).
 - `HighlightLines(ranges)` - Highlight lines in these ranges (style with `LineHighlight`).
+- `LineNumbersInTable()` - Use a table for formatting line numbers and code, rather than spans.

 If `WithClasses()` is used, the corresponding CSS can be obtained from the formatter with: